K-Gopal126/Projects/README.md

 **Description:**
 This project uses **Deep Learning & Reinforcement Learning** to train a self-driving car.
 It is deployed in the **Udacity Self-Driving Car Simulator** and utilizes **CNN-based behavioral cloning** for steering control.
+> 📌 "This project was developed in 2024 using deep learning for autonomous driving."

 ---